Walkthrough: Register an Azure-aware plug-in with the CRM plug-in registration tool

 Test the endpoint registration

 After you register the endpoint you can test it.
 A listener must be running or a queue available on the target endpoint for the service bus post from the plug-in to happen.

 Open the Microsoft Dynamics CRM web application for the same organization that you registered the service endpoint under.

-Click or tap the Create button , and then click or tap Account.
+Click the Create button , and then click Account.

-Enter an account name, for example Adventure Works Cycle, into the Account Name field, and then click or tap Save.
+Enter an account name, for example Adventure Works Cycle, into the Account Name field, and then click Save.

 Wait about 10 minutes for the Microsoft Azure Service Bus post to occur.